giobel/CADViewportRecenter/README.md

 ![](images/Untitled-5c6c24bb-cf78-46f4-863f-aa81ffc38560.png)

-2. Export the viewports plan views in shared coordinates and import them in Autocad.
+2. Export the viewports plan views in shared coordinates and import them in the sheet dwg file.
 If they do not overlap we can bind them, otherwise we can place them on different layers and control their visibility from the viewport layer manager.

 ![](images/Untitled-5568eb64-0af0-4b3e-8ff8-9652b57dd7ac.png)